dsavransky/EXOSIMS/documentation/intro.rst

 Purpose and Scope
 -----------------

-The MCMS approach, and many of the algorithms used by EXOSIMS are extensively described in the academic literature (in particular in [Savransky2010]_ and [Savransky2015]_, but see also the rest of the :ref:`refs`).
+The :term:`MCMS` approach, and many of the algorithms used by EXOSIMS are extensively described in the academic literature (in particular in [Savransky2010]_ and [Savransky2015]_, but see also the rest of the :ref:`refs`).
 This documentation is intended to provide an overview of the